 Minimization efforts would include the identification and consideration of measures to reduce adverse impacts to surface waters.
 As shown in Chapter 2, wetland and stream impacts were considered during the Level 2 Screening analysis that minimized impacts through the selection of Reasonable Alternatives with the least amount of proposed impacts to water resources.
-RA1 was selected as the RPA as this alternative minimizes potential stream and wetland impacts.
-Minimization of impacts to waters of the United States would continue during the final design phase of the project.
+The RPA was chosen in the DEIS because it minimizes potential stream and wetland impacts.
+Minimization of impacts to Waters of the U.S. would continue during the final design phase of the project.
 Further minimization of impacts would be achieved primarily though design efforts to reduce the footprint of the proposed project to the greatest extent practicable.
-This may be achieved through reductions in right-of-way widths, fill slopes, and culvert lengths, and the use of bridges in lieu of culverts where appropriate.
-Additional documentation of minimization efforts to water resources would also be minimized through the implementation of best management practices during the construction phase of the project.
+This may be achieved through reductions in right-of-way widths, fill slopes, culvert lengths, and the use of bridges in lieu of culverts where appropriate.
+Additional documentation of minimization efforts would be required as part of the Section 404/401 permitting process for the project.
+Potential impacts to water resources would also be minimized through the implementation of best management practices during the construction phase of the project.